stsaz/fcom/v1/README.md

 fcom uses third-party code that implements complex algorithms such as data encryption and cryptographic hashing functions:

 * AES (Brian Gladman)
+* CRC32 (xz)
 * MD5 (nginx)
 * SHA-256 (glibc)
+* zlib
+* zstd

+Many thanks to all the people who created and implemented those algorithms!!!

 ## Install on Linux